This article is for people who don’t want to buy a Raspberry Pi and have an old windows computer they can use to run a Bitcoin Node.

 But first, my drive (which has been mounted automatically), needs to be unmounted.

-Easiest way is with the graphical user interface, in the typical way you would eject a drive.
+The easiest way is with the graphical user interface, in the typical way you would eject a drive.

 sudo umount /media/parman/BitcoinDRV